Istana Jahar

 The Istana Jahar was a royal residence in Kota Bharu, Kelantan, Malaysia.

-It was built in 1855 by Sultan Muhammad II of Kelantan for his grandson Long Kundur.
+It was built in 1855 by Sultan Muhammad II of Kelantan for his grandson Raja Bendahara Long Kundor.
 The palace has a pentagon-shaped porte-cochère with the first floor balcony from which members of the royal family could watch ceremonies held in front of the palace.
+It was named after a jahar tree which was growing in the grounds at the time.

 Today, the palace houses the Museum of Royal Traditions and Customs of Kelantan.